-Why Kissing Became Our Go-To Way To Express Affection

 Why Kissing Became Our Go‑To Way To Express Affection

+“Kissing — like touching and smelling — is an emotion-driven act that allows us to identify the most compatible and ‘evolutionary advantageous’ partner.”

 From “Can your first kiss predict the future of your relationship?” to “How far into a relationship should you have your first kiss?” to “How to be a better kisser?” to even “Can I get pregnant from kissing my boyfriend?” — myriad questions about kissing abound on the Internet.
-But amid the cultural nuances and rigmaroles surrounding the affair of the lips, have you ever stopped to wonder: how did kissing go on to become a universal way of expressing love?
+But amid the cultural nuances and rigmaroles surrounding the affair of the lips, have you ever stopped to wonder: how did kissing become a universal way of expressing love?

-Scientists are divided on whether the act of locking lips is learned behavior or if it is simply instinctual.
-Research suggests that while 90% of human beings around the world engage in making out, the remaining 10% don’t.
-Many of the latter belong to secluded tribes and may not even have any idea of what they’re missing out on, anthropologists claim.
+Scientists are divided on whether the act of locking lips is learned behavior, or if it is simply instinctual.
+Research suggests while 90% of human beings around the world engage in making out, the remaining 10% don’t.
+Many of the latter, in fact, belong to secluded tribes in different parts of the world, and may not even have any idea what they’re missing out on, anthropologists claim.

-While that does make a case for kissing being a learned behavior stronger, the instinctual behavior-lobbyists are quick to point out that animals — especially bonobos — kiss too.
+While that does make the case for kissing being a learned behavior stronger, the instinctual behavior-lobbyists are quick to point out that animals — especially bonobos — kiss too.
 “While most animals rub noses with each other as a gesture of affection… [Bonobos] do it to make up after fights, to comfort each other, to develop social bonds, and sometimes for no clear reason at all, just like us,” LiveScience reported.
 Given that we share about 98.7% of our DNA with bonobos, does their behavior suggest kissing could be ingrained in our DNA?
 Maybe, maybe not.

 In conclusion, we don’t know whether “swapping spit,” as LiveScience’s writer called it, is learned or instinctual.
 Alright, but why do we do it?

 One theory suggests that it originated from the practice of “kiss-feeding,” or premastication — the practice of a mother chewing down food for her offspring and transferring it mouth-to-mouth.
 While we may primarily associate the behavior with birds, humans did it too.
 In fact, in some parts of the world, people still do.
-The Centers for Disease Control and Prevention (CDC) in the U.S. believes it’s not a healthy practice — something that came up in 2012 when Alicia Silverstone posted a controversial video of her premasticating her baby’s food.
+However, according to the Center for Disease Control and Prevention (CDC) in the U.S., it’s not a healthy practice — something that came up in 2012 when Alicia Silverstone posted a controversial video of her premasticating her baby’s food.

 Related on The Swaddle: